 How do I file a tax return after leaving Canada?

 Working holiday participants who have already left Canada can file their tax return in two ways:

 - Use an international tax filing service such as Taxback.com (faster option).
-For a refund estimation, check out the calculator below.
+They will do the calculations for you and then issue a refund via bank transfer.
+For a refund estimation, check out the calculator below

 Subscribe to our monthly email newsletter and receive a round-up of our latest outdoor adventures plus other exciting beyond the beaten path destinations

 Check out these other posts about working holidays in Canada

 One half of the Canadian/British couple behind Off Track Travel, Gemma is happiest when hiking on the trail or planning the next big travel adventure.
 JR and Gemma are currently based in the beautiful Okanagan Valley, British Columbia, Canada